 Having a footprint in the Isle of Man and the Cayman Islands (where many of our Temporary Admission structures currently operate from), in addition to our Maltese operation, places Affinity in an ideal position to assist with all of the most attractive elements of corporate and VAT structuring currently available.
 Indeed, Affinity have assisted many clients with the formation of Temporary Admission structures post Brexit.

-We believe the recent changes present the Isle of Man with newfound opportunity and an opportunity to build on its excellent reputation in the Maritime sector.
+We believe the recent changes present the Isle of Man with newfound opportunity to build on its excellent reputation in the Maritime sector.
 Here’s to a bright future!